Mr Richard J. Moore

 - Resuscitation Council UK

-Richard is currently the Year Lead for the Final Year of the MChD programme at Leeds, he teaches across all aspects of the course but specifically oral surgery.
+Richard is currently the Year Lead for the Final Year of the MChD programme at Leeds, he teaches across all aspects of the course but specifically oral surgery and sedation.
 Richard teaches on the MSc in Oral Surgery and is a supervisor for students’ dissertations.